WangYuliang1988/PythonWeb/README.md

 # PythonWeb
-A web site written by python
+A web site written by Python.